molsonkiko/JsonToolsNppPlugin/docs/README.md

 As of version [4.11.0](/CHANGELOG.md#4110---2023-03-15), you can set up this plugin to *automatically validate* JSON files with certain filenames whenever you open them. (*starting in version [4.11.2](/CHANGELOG.md#4112---2023-03-21), auto-validation also occurs when files are saved or renamed*)

 Let's try out this feature!
-We can use the plugin command `Choose schemas to automatically validate filename patterns`, which will open up a file that looks like this.
+We can use the plugin command `Choose schemas to automatically validate filename patterns` (renamed in [v8.1](/CHANGELOG.md#810---unreleased-yyyy-mm-dd) to `Validate files with JSON schema if name matches pattern`), which will open up a file that looks like this.

 ![schemas to filename patterns file new](/docs/schemasToFnamePatterns%20with%20no%20fname%20patterns.PNG)